datacamp-content-public/courses-intro-to-python-beta/chapter3.md

 And all this, of course, based on the sample of the data.

-For this we will use a different data, data on characteristics of iris flowers from `seaborn` package. .
+For this we will use a different data, data on characteristics of iris flowers that we can directly load from within the `seaborn` package.

 The function we will need is `ttest_1samp` from `scipy.stats`.
 This is a two-sided test for the null hypothesis that the expected value (mean) of a sample of independent observations `a` is equal to the given population mean, `popmean`